Icinga/icingaweb2/doc/security.md

 ### Users

-Anyone that can **log into IW2** is considered a user and can be referenced to by the **login name**, independently of which mechanism was used to authenticate that user.
+Anyone that can **login** to IW2 is considered a user and can be referenced to by the **login name**, independently of which mechanism was used to authenticate that user.
 For example, there might be user called **jdoe**, which is authenticated using Active Directory, and one user **icingaadmin**, that is authenticated using a MySQL-Database as backend, both users can be referenced to using their the login **icingaadmin** or **jdoe** in configuration.